srxnerd/MixPlayer/README.md

 - This app is for Persian and English music
 - This app is not yet complete
 - New features added soon :)
+- live radio javan
+- stream new music in radio javan